Spiraxz/Allergy-Detection-Project-Datathon-IBM-/README.md

 1. Open the project folder in the IDE of your choice.

+2. Extract the node modules (7zip file) or download modules according to package.json

-2. Run `testmed.js` to generate a database of medicines, allergens, and side effects.
+3. Run `testmed.js` to generate a database of medicines, allergens, and side effects.

-3. Start the server by running `app.js` using the following command:
+4. Start the server by running `app.js` using the following command:

    ```bash
    node app.js